Get the FREE one-click dictionary software for Windows

 1. [Austral, NZ] Live in or share an apartment

-2. (music) lower a note in pitch
+2. (music) lower a note's pitch by a semitone

 Derived forms: flatses